c-o-pr/ddrescue-helper/README.md

 ## TODOS DOCUMENTATION

+- [ ] ADD Explain Linux vs macOS differences in ZAP, and implications of read vs write failure. macOS appears to read / write some other area of the drive besides the requested blocks.
+Linux seems to work as expected.
+- [ ] ADD Explain about ZAP extend and macOS likely requesting greater than 1 block for dd single block input.
 - [ ] ADD Explanations about how to read the map, the support metadata, and the thinking about blocklists, extents, and blocksize considerations.
 - [ ] ADD Explanations about modern vs older versions of Linux.
 - [ ] ADD Explanation about APFS and bootdrive exclusions